ortus-docs/logbox-docs/overview/features_at_a_glance.md

-# What can LogBox do?
+# Features At A Glance

 <img src="../images/LogBox-Overview.png">